kata-containers/kata-containers/docs/design/hooks-handling.md

 + `Hook Path` specifies where hook's path be resolved.
 + `Exec Place` specifies in which namespace those hooks can be executed.
+  + For `CreateContainer` Hooks, OCI requires to run them inside the container namespace while the hook executable path is in the host runtime, which is a non-starter for VM-based containers.
+So we design to keep them running in the *host vmm namespace.*
 + `Exec Time` specifies at which time point those hooks can be executed.